ProjectIRoniC/OpenPointMesh/README.md

 5. Enter your admin password when prompted
 6. Enter the command `brew update`
 7. Enter the command `brew tap homebrew/science`
-8. Enter the command `brew install pcl --HEAD --with-openni2` (this can take a long time to complete)
+8. Enter the command `brew install pcl --with-openni2` (this can take a long time to complete)

 #### Getting and Compiling the source code (Enter all commands in terminal)
 1. `sudo apt-get install git` (follow the prompts to install git)